Top 9 Colorado Springs Hikes Within 30 Minutes of Downtown

 Here we’ll share our favorite hikes in Colorado Springs in the North Cheyenne Canyon area and nearby.

-We’ll also share a fifth one that is one of the best hikes near Colorado Springs, accessible from the cute little town of Green Mountain Falls.
-You hike to see Catamount Falls in the Pikes Peak recreation area.
+We also share a few of the best hikes near Colorado Springs, accessible from the cute little town of Green Mountain Falls.
+For example, one hike to see Catamount Falls is in the Pikes Peak recreation area, sits under Pikes Peak.

 With each of these Colorado Springs hikes, we’ll give you some nitty gritty, good-to-know details such as difficulty of the hike, elevation gain, length of the hike in miles, what stands out about the hike, and how to reach the trailhead.

 You’ll want a good hiking daypack for these hikes.
-We love Osprey’s Packfinder Tool.
+See why we love the Osprey Sirrus 24 L Daypack.

 At the end of each hiking trail overview, we’ll suggest a couple of fun places to go explore or share a meal, brews, or a sweat treat in the “HOP OVER HERE AFTER THE HIKE” section.